 Legal psychologist roles have some overlap with Forensic psychology.
 This is because both specialisms are involved in the judicial and criminal systems.
-In this role, you might be working with a law firm, or the district attorney office.
-For the most part, your responsibility will be that of a jury consultant and helping construct and vet jurors.
-Other responsibilities might be more administrative in nature and could involve working with city officials to develop policy and documentation on a variety of societal issues, such as drink driving.
+In this role, you might work with a law firm or the district attorney's office.
+Most importantly, your responsibility will be that of a jury consultant and helping construct and vet jurors.
+Other responsibilities might be more administrative and involve working with city officials to develop policy and documentation on various societal issues, such as drunk driving.

 Mathematical psychologists may also be referred to as mathematical scientists.
-This is because this field focuses much more of the science of math to research quantifiable and measurable evidence about human behavior, than a pure interest in psychology.
-This is a great choice if you love statistical analysis and numbers in general.
-As an exclusively research-based role, there is no chance of having to interact or act in a helping capacity with actual people.
+This is because this field focuses much more on the science of math to research quantifiable and measurable evidence about human behavior than a pure interest in psychology.
+This is a great choice if you love statistical analysis and numbers.
+As an exclusively research-based role, there is no chance of interacting or acting in a helping capacity with actual people.

-Marriage counselors work with couples (who don’t necessarily have to be married) who are experiencing relationship problems or where on partner has concerns about the other.
-Your role is to guide and offer advice to couples who come to you for help.
+Marriage counselors work with couples (who don’t necessarily have to be married) experiencing relationship problems or where one partner has concerns about the other.
+You guide and advise couples who come to you for help.
 Typical work can involve:

 - Couple therapy

 - Individual therapy

 Media psychology is a very specialized field that is still developing.
 Media psychologists explore the relationship between the media (TV, internet, radio) and human behavior.
 You might work for a private organization such as a tech or social media company.
 Topics of interest to media psychologists include: